What is fruit and vegetable allergy?

-Only the ones to which there has been an obvious reaction.
+Only avoid the ones that your child has had had an obvious reaction to.
 Some parents without reason avoid a wide range of fruits and vegetables, thinking that this is protecting their child.
-It is best to encourage your child to eat a wide range of fruits and vegetables so they enjoy food and to help ensure a healthy diet.
+It is best to encourage your child to eat a wide range of fruits and vegetables so they enjoy food and to help give them a healthy diet.

 Should I delay introducing fruit and vegetables into my baby’s diet?

 No. Research suggests that the early introduction of daily fresh fruit or vegetables might decrease the risk of asthma.
-In addition, there is no evidence that early introduction increases the risk of developing fruit and vegetable allergy.
+There is also no evidence that early introduction increases the risk of developing fruit and vegetable allergy.

 Can my child grow out of fruit and vegetable allergy?

 Fruit and vegetable allergy, particularly in the form of the oral allergy syndrome is more common in teenagers and young adults than in young children and is likely to persist into adult life.
-One exception is potato allergy in young children that usually improves with time.
+One exception is potato allergy in young children, which usually improves with time.

 Where can I find more information on the Internet?